-Observing the World Bank Guidelines on Preventing and Combating Fraud and Corruption in Projects Financed by IBRD Loans and IDA Credit and Grants dated October 15, 2006 and Revised in January 2011, it is important that before starting the evaluation, the EC members should ensure that they: -Have no conflicts of interest,
+Observing the World Bank Guidelines on Preventing and Combating Fraud and Corruption in Projects Financed by IBRD Loans and IDA Credit and Grants dated October 15, 2006 and Revised in January 2011, it is important that before starting the evaluation, the EC members should ensure that they:

-- -Understand the evaluation (bids) the rating and scoring system (consulting services), - -Have been provided with evaluation worksheets, and - -Agree on how to evaluate the bids/proposals. - -Sign the Declaration of -impartiality and confidentiality
+- -Have no conflicts of interest, - -Understand the evaluation (bids) the rating and scoring system (consulting services), - -Have been provided with evaluation worksheets, and - -Agree on how to evaluate the bids/proposals. - -Sign the Declaration of -impartiality and confidentiality

-The KEEA in consultation with PIUwill decide whether to select EC members from its own staff or to employ independent Consultants.
+The office of CAO of MoED in consultation with PIU/KEEA will decide whether to select EC members from its own staff or to employ independent Consultants.
 Whenever possible, the first option should be preferred because it allows the Borrower to better assess (i) the integrity of the candidates, (ii) their professional background and competence, and (iii) their familiarity with proposal evaluation techniques.